Roaa-ashraf-abdelrahman/ADHD-EEG-signal-classification/README.md

 - EEG recording was performed based on 10-20 standard by 19 channels (Fz, Cz, Pz, C3, T3, C4, T4, Fp1, Fp2, F3, F4, F7, F8, P3, P4, T5, T6, O1, O2) at 128 Hz sampling frequency.
 - Since one of the deficits in ADHD children is visual attention, the EEG recording protocol was based on visual attention tasks.

 ## Second: Data conversion
 ### Converting files
 - The data files was in .mat format, we converted it to .fif to help us deal with it and saved it

 ## Third: Data preprocessing
+- we created new file pathes one for ADHD and one for Control to save the filtered data in
 - We used **MNE library** for reading, diplaying and preprocessing files
 - We applied **high-pass** filter at frequency = 0.5 Hz
 - Then, We applied **notch filter** at frequency = 50 Hz to remove power line frequency